blacknon/lssh/demo/README.md

 ```

 The `client` container also opens SSH on host port `2222`.
-Its SSH daemon uses `ForceCommand /usr/local/bin/demo-lssh-bastion.sh`, so logging in with the demo key starts `lssh` instead of a normal shell.
+Its SSH daemon uses `ForceCommand /usr/local/bin/demo-lssh-bastion.sh`, and the same bastion wrapper can also be invoked directly inside the container for quick checks.

 From the host, you can try: